niveksoft/lease-gen/lease-template.md

 - Excessive dirt, grime, or neglect requiring deep cleaning
 - Pet damage including odors, scratches, or urine stains
 - Smoking damage including odors or discoloration

-24.3 **Security Deposit Deductions**: Landlord may only deduct from security deposit for damages beyond normal wear and tear, with written documentation provided to Tenant.

 ## 25. DISPUTE RESOLUTION